 After using meth, users will feel an initial rush for about 30 minutes followed by a steady high that usually lasts between 8 and 24 hours.

 Why Is Methamphetamine Harmful?

 Methamphetamine is harmful in both smaller and larger doses, as the brain’s receptors can be significantly damaged after consuming even lower quantities of the drug, leading to memory loss, powerful mood swings, and psychological problems.
 Meth can cause other serious health issues in higher doses, including organ damage, strokes, heart attacks, tooth decay, and anorexia.
 As with opioid use, meth use is becoming increasingly common in the United States.

-Long-Term Effects of Methamphetamine Abuse
+What Are the Long-Term Effects of Methamphetamine Abuse?